magja/magja.github.io/README.md

     # the ID of the default root category
     default-root-category-id=2

+For further configuration please refer the [configuration guide](configuration.html).

 ## Basic usage

 Magja is offering a set of services which can be used to access the Magento API.
 A service can be obtained